 Acting Ethically and Responsibly

 Core features of great leaders are their ability to be self-aware and to know their core values.
 Through these insights, bold leadership proceeds with integrity and honesty.
 Likewise, bold leaders hold themselves accountable for their decisions, as well as their organization’s, performance.
 As stewards of valuable resources, bold leaders understand and accept the responsibilities bestowed on them.
 By allowing integrity and ethics to be their guide, they have confidence the end result will be positive.

 Championing Change and Diversity

 Dynamic environments demand the ability to roll with punches.
-Bold leaders not only accept that change is inevitable, they champion change to attain advantage and success.
+Bold leaders not only accept that change is inevitable, but they also champion change to attain advantage and success.
 In many instances, such change is innovative and disruptive to existing norms.
-But through bold leadership, these individuals effectively communicate the vision to others, and empower them to adapt in the process.
+But through bold leadership, these individuals effectively communicate the vision to others and empower them to adapt in the process.
 Through their charisma and ability to convey the need for change, they easily overcome resistance.
 Ultimately, this leads to a transformative culture that increases the chances of ongoing achievements.
 They also see the importance of diversity and inclusion in how they lead and value diversity of thought.

 Leading by Example and with Humility

 From ethics to confidence, bold leaders serve as tremendous role models for others.
 This not only includes followers within an organization but also those outside it as well.
 Yet bold leaders also keep their egos in check.
 Humility allows them to see failures as opportunities, and to demonstrate compassion and concern for others.
 And humility is the secret ingredient that drives them toward continual improvement – even when they have already attained unfathomable goals.